-I was born in Oxford but I spent my early childhood in Manchester and my teens getting to know the moors and valleys of Scotland where I developed a love of walking and the outdoors – if not the rain.
-I still love being outside and get some of my best ideas when I’m exploring the unbelievable Australian landscape – this is also why I’m never without a notebook!
+I was born in Oxford but spent my early childhood in Manchester and my teens getting to know the moors and valleys of Scotland where I developed a love of walking and the outdoors – if not the rain.
+I still love being outside and get some of my best ideas when I’m exploring the unbelievable Australian landscape – I have now learned to carry a notebook!

 Why do you write?

 My mother, Elizabeth Warne, was a prolific writer and my father is a book collector so my childhood was spent surrounded by books, writers, humour and imagination.
 I guess some of it rubbed off; that and a love of books and language.